johnarobinson77/ParallelSort/README.md

 ![Integer Sort Performance](https://github.com/johnarobinson77/ParallelSort/blob/main/Integers.png)
 ![String Sort Performance](https://github.com/johnarobinson77/ParallelSort/blob/main/Strings.png)

+## Options
+The latest code offers to compile options that control the way threads are allocated in multiprocessing.
+They are BALANCED_MULTITHREADING mode and MINIMIZED_THREAD_LAUNCH mode.
+In either case, there are never more threads running than requested, but the number of times those reads are launched changes.

+MINIMIZED_THREAD_LAUNCH mode minimizes the number of times threads are launched.
+This improves performance for smaller sort sizes.
+The guidance is that if the typical size of the data to be sorted is 1 million or less, it is better to use this mode.
+The downside is that the work is not as evenly balanced.
+This is the default mode when no compiler switch is added.

+BALANCED_MULTITHREADING mode launches the available number of threads multiple times in a way that better balances the work among the treads at the cost of launching more threads.
+This mode is slightly faster when the data to be sorted is greater than 1 million.
+Use the

+The difference between the above two modes is relatively small, and you should only need to study the gains when gains of less than 5% are important.

 ## References

 [1] Greenand, McColl, and Bader.
 GPU Merge Path: A GPU Merging Algorithm